john-itcsolutions/ChubbaMorris/README.md

 Uses Elastos ELA blockchain+ system.
-ELA tokens (fractional) partly as price of transactions, and as general digital currency.
+ELA tokens (fractional) partly as price of transactions, predominantly as general digital currency.
 "Merge mined" by Bitcoin miners.
 Truly distributed ledger.
 No servers involved.
 Secure Runtime for the client,